PrimeTimeTran/ProfileApp/README.md

 import { StyleSheet, Text, View } from 'react-native';
 ```

 These lines use [ES6 import, export, and default syntax](https://hackernoon.com/import-export-default-require-commandjs-javascript-nodejs-es6-vs-cheatsheet-different-tutorial-example-5a321738b50f) to grab React and some components provided for free from React Native.
-We could also import additional components, our custom components, and public libraries.
-There are many different syntaxs to learn.
+We could also import additional components that are part of React Native, our own custom components, and components from public libraries such as open source projects.

 **B)** We can see the definition of our `App` component here: